 The recipe calls for cooling the cake prior to putting the glaze on the bread and I try to do that as often as I can because it creates a much prettier bread and the icing soaks into the bread much better.
 However…if you don’t have time, go ahead and put the glaze on warm bread.
 The flavor will still be there and you can save a bit of time.

 I wish you could smell my house!
 Oh wait, make this bread and you can smell it for yourself!
 Next time you are looking for a quick and easy bread that still tastes like you spent hours making it, this is it.
 Make up a batch for your next coffee date with the girls.
-Or, like I have already, put a few loaves into the freezer for Easter morning.
-You’ll be happy to have something homemade and still easy enough for busy lives!
+Or, like I have already, put a few loaves into the freezer for brunch on a holiday morning.
+You'll be happy to have something homemade and still easy enough for busy lives!

 - 2 cups all purpose flour